jameslaspada/vagrant-chef/readme.md

 * Download repository `git clone git@github.com:giacomo81/vagrant-chef.git`

 ###Create VirtualBox VM using Vagrant
-*(This repositories vagrant files will only work if combined with the [Packer-Vagrant](https://github.com/giacomo81/packer-vagrant) project)*
+*(This repositories Vagrant files will only work if combined with the [Packer-Vagrant](https://github.com/giacomo81/packer-vagrant) project)*

 ####From the platform directory (i.e. `$ cd centos6.5`) execute the vagrant commands